signaldatascience/R-curriculum/src/week2/day1/resampling.md

 	* An easy way to do this is to call `sample()` to shuffle the row indices of the data and then to use the `%%` operator, taking the remainder upon division by 2, to assign each row to 0 or 1.

-	* Run the function a large number of times to generate predictions for many different train/test splits.
+	* Run the function 100 times to generate predictions for many different train/test splits.

 	* For each prediction, calculate the associated $R^2$ (just square the `cor()`relation).[^rmse]